pelayo-joel/tetris/README.md

 #### <p align="center">***Classic***</p>

 <p align="center"><img src="images-src/Tetris69-classic.gif" width="30%" height="20%"></p>
-<p align="center">Classic has its name implies, is the a normal mode where you'll be ranked based on your score, aside from the Lvl and lock delay mechanic which are present in every mode, there is no particular feature in this one.</p>
+<p align="center">Classic as its name implies, is the normal mode where you'll be ranked based on your score, aside from the Lvl and lock delay mechanic which are present in every mode, there is no particular feature in this one.</p>
 <br></br>